 UAE TEAM EMIRATES

 Lampre used to focus on the Giro d'Italia.
-The best overall classification achieved by one of its riders in the Tour de France was Lithuanian Raimondas Rumšas' third place in 2002.
-Roberto Conti, the third Italian to conquer the Alpe d'Huez (after Fausto Coppi and Gianni Bugno) had finished sixth in 1994.
+The best overall classification achieved by one of its riders in the Tour de France was Lithuanian Raimondas Rumšas's third place in 2002.
+Roberto Conti became the third Italian to conquer the Alpe d'Huez (after Fausto Coppi and Gianni Bugno) and finished sixth in 1994.
 Damiano Cunego came in seventh in 2011.
 The Italian laminated steel manufacturer’s blue-fuchsia jersey made its Tour debut in 1993, when Uzbek sprinter Djamolidine Abdoujaparov rounded off his best ever Grande Boucle by grabbing three stages and the points classification.
 The team ceased to exist from 1997 to 1999 due to a short-lived merger with Mapei, but the Galbusera family (father and son manage the company) put an end to the sponsor's hiatus in cycling with another sprinter, Czech Ján Svorada, who won Tour stages in both periods (1994 and 2001).
-Before bolstering its arsenal with Italian sprinters such as Daniele Bennati, Alessandro Petacchi and Sacha Modolo, the Lampre team rocked the Tour de France in 2002, when young Swiss Rubens Bertogliati took off under the flamme rouge and dashed the hopes of the peloton led by Erik Zabel, who would still remain the king of sprinting for some time.
+Before bolstering its arsenal with Italian sprinters such as Daniele Bennati, Alessandro Petacchi and Sacha Modolo, the Lampre team rocked the Tour de France in 2002, when young Swiss Rubens Bertogliati took off under the flamme rouge and dashed the hopes of the peloton led by Erik Zabel, who was still to remain the king of sprinting for some time.

 - Final victory0

 - 1993: Djamolidine Abdoujaparov in Vannes, Bordeaux and Paris